FOUNDATIONSTATUTES

 (2) The assets of the Foundation shall be maintained permanently and in their entirety and invested safely and profitably.

-(3) Asset reallocation is permitted.
-Profits from reallocation may be used in whole or in part to fulfil the purpose of the foundation.
+(3) Asset reallocations are permitted.
+Profits from such reallocations may be used, in whole or in part, to fulfill the foundation's purpose.

-(4) Donations intended for this purpose (endowments) shall be added to the foundation's assets.
+(4) Donations designated for this purpose (endowments) shall accrue to the foundation's assets.
 The foundation may accept such endowments.
-It may also add donations without a specific purpose based on a testamentary disposition and free reserves within the meaning of Section 58 No. 7a AO to the foundation's assets.
+It may also allocate donations without a specific purpose based on a testamentary disposition and free reserves within the meaning of Section 58 No. 7a of the German Fiscal Code (AO).

 § 5 Use of asset income and donations

-(1) The Foundation shall fulfil its tasks from the income from the Foundation’s assets and from donations that are not expressly intended to strengthen the Foundation’s assets.
+(1) The Foundation shall fulfil its tasks from the income of the Foundation’s assets and from donations which are not expressly intended to strengthen the Foundation’s assets.

-(2) The Foundation may allocate all or part of its funds to a reserve to the extent that this is necessary to be able to fulfil its tax-privileged purposes on a sustainable basis and to the extent that there are concrete objectives and time frames for the use of the reserve.
+(2) The Foundation may allocate all or part of its funds to a reserve to the extent that this is necessary to ensure the sustainable fulfilment of its tax-privileged purposes and to the extent that there are specific objectives and timescales for the use of the reserve.

 (3) Within the limits permitted by tax law, parts of the annual income may be allocated to a free reserve for the purpose of maintaining value.

-(4) These Articles of Association do not give any third party any legal claim to the granting of funding from the Foundation, which may be revoked at any time.
+(4) These Articles of Association do not give rise to any legal claim by third parties to the granting of the Foundation’s funding, which may be revoked at any time.

-(5) Funds may only be used for the statutory purposes.
-No person may benefit from expenditure that is unrelated to the purpose of the foundation or from disproportionately high remuneration.
+(5) Funds may be used only for the purposes stated in the statutes.
+No person may be favored through expenditures unrelated to the foundation's purpose or through disproportionately high remuneration.

 § 6 Bodies of the Foundation